FlynnD273/CS-3013/project_1/README.txt

 Slug:
 This took me forever to debug.
 Eventually I realized the issue was that I hadn't made the slug_seed files, so I was getting an error trying to read the seed.
 Once I figured that out, everything went pretty smoothly.
 I started by testing the command-line arguments, and choosing the correct file path for a given command-line argument.
 After that I moved on to the rest of the program, using printf statements to make sure the state of the program was correct.

+Slug Race:
+This was fairly simple to make.
+The only hiccup was printing all the running processes, but I quickly realized that I separate them out into different printf statements inside a for loop, and now it works well.
+The example output didn't show that much precision for the running time of the slugs, so I think maybe adding the nanoseconds wasn't necessary.